-- a) a unit for which the rent does not exceed 30 percent of gross annual household income for low and moderate income households; or - b) a unit for which the rent is at or below the average market rent of a unit in the regional market area.
+- a) a unit for which the rent does not exceed 30% of gross annual income for low and moderate income households; or - b) a unit for which the rent is at or below the average market rent of a unit in the regional market area.

-For the purposes of this definition, "low and moderate income households" means in the case of ownership housing, households with incomes in the lowest 60 percent of the income distribution for Markham with particular attention to households in the lowest 30 percent of the income distribution or, in the case of rental housing, households with incomes in the lowest 60 percent of the income distribution for rental households in Markham with particular attention to the households in the lowest 30 percent of the income distribution.
+For the purposes of this definition, "low and moderate income households" means households with incomes in the lowest 60% of the income distribution for Markham with particular attention to households in the lowest 30% of the income distribution.

-Agricultural uses means the growing of crops, including nursery and horticultural crops; raising of livestock; raising of other animals for food, fur or fibre, including poultry and fish; aquaculture; apiaries; agroforestry; maple syrup production; and associated on-farm buildings and structures, including accommodation for full-time farm labour when the size and nature of the operation requires additional employment.
+Agricultural uses means the growing of crops, including nursery and horticultural crops; raising of livestock; raising of other animals for food, fur or fibre, including poultry and fish; aquaculture; apiaries; agro-forestry; maple syrup production; and associated on-farm buildings and structures, including accommodation for full-time farm labour when the size and nature of the operation requires additional employment.